Stannieman/HomeCloud/Host/Host OS setup.md

 ## Set up the storage
 Set up the storage using the instructions in [ZFS management.md](<./ZFS management.md>).\
 If a storage pool already exists you can just import it and start using that one.

+## Add the health check
+Add 1 line to the */etc/crontab* file to automatically do a health check every week.
+`echo '0  5    * * 0 root /home/mainuser/HomeCloud/Host/checkHealth.sh' | sudo tee -a /etc/crontab`

 ## Set up the components
 Set up all required components using the instructions in [../Components.md](<../Components.md>).